-The Authority is well positioned financially and continues to make appropriate infrastructure investment to support a resilient business model well into the future.
-The core of the Authority's business model, final processing and disposal of solid waste, remains a stable and enduring revenue source.
-The Authority anticipates 2024 volumes to remain in line with or moderately improved as compared to 2023.
-Recent analysis by the U.S. Census Bureau and the Pennsylvania State Data Center estimates the population of Lancaster County to grow 8.5% by year 2050, and thus likely to correlate to moderate annual growth in waste volumes.
-While the Authority is not immune to macro-economic conditions, it is well positioned with financial and operational nimbleness and strength to weather economic hurdles and seize opportunities.
-The Authority anticipates continued operations at favorable tonnage volumes allowing the absorption of fixed costs and maximizing production efficiencies.
-In 2024 and 2025, the SRMC and WTE facilities, respectively, will undergo scheduled turbine generator outages.
+The Authority remains in a strong financial position and is committed to investing in infrastructure that will support a resilient business model well into the future.
+The core of the Authority's business model, final processing and disposal of solid waste, remains a stable and sustainable revenue source for 2025.
+2025 budgeted tons across the Authority's integrated system are expected to be in line with 2024 volumes.
+While accounting for a four-week turbine-generator outage at WTE in September 2025 and a cautious outlook on potential macroeconomic impacts, tipping revenues net of hauler rebates are budgeted at \$90.1M for 2025, a 7.24% increase over 2024.
+The WTE turbine-generator outage in 2025, unlike the SRMC outage in the previous year, is not anticipated to directly impact the ability to receive typical waste volumes at that facility.
+Analysis by the U.S. Census Bureau and the Pennsylvania State Data Center projects that Lancaster County's population will increase by 8.5% from 2020 to 2050, which is expected to result in moderate growth in waste volumes.
+While the Authority is not immune to macroeconomic conditions, it is well positioned with financial and operational resilience to withstand economic challenges.
+The Authority expects to maintain operations at favorable tonnage levels, which will facilitate the absorption of fixed costs and optimize production efficiencies.